stellmon/recastwebchataddon/README.md

          NO:  Activate Solr Cron Jobs
 ```
 7. Modify project.properties in recastwebchataddon extension or config/local.properties, then add following parameters.
 You can find each value in Web Chat configuration of Connect tab.
+You can update parameters through hAC (hybris Admin Console) as well to avoid server restart.
+Keep in mind you need to update properties file to make them persistent.
 ```properties
 recastwebchataddon.channelid=YOUR_RECAST_CONFIG_CHANNEL_ID
 recastwebchataddon.token=YOUR_RECAST_CONFIG_TOKEN